-Ahhh… 2017, it was quite the year.
-It all started with a call from the producers of ABC’s Good Morning America asking me to come on the show for their “Farmers Market” segment.
-Despite my fear and anxiety of being on live national TV, I complied to come on the show and gave it my best shot (you can read all about it here).
+Ahhh...
+2017, it was quite the year.
+It all started with a call from the producers of ABC's Good Morning America asking me to come on the show for their "Farmers Market" segment.
+Despite my fear and anxiety of being on live national TV, I complied to come on the show and gave it my best shot (my feature on Good Morning America).
 Overall, I was happy with the outcome and proud of myself for stepping out of my comfort zone.

 Another big thing happened.
 This year I finally figured out what has been causing my belly bloat issues... dairy and gluten.
 I know, you’re probably like who cares Nisha, yeah, I get that, but when you lead a relatively healthy lifestyle, it can be frustrating not knowing the root cause of the issue.
 It only took me 10 years to figure it out so you can imagine my excitement.
 I can’t wait to share the results of my experiment in January.

 2017 also brought me luck in love and lots of it.
 This past year I was someone’s girlfriend, then fiancé, and now wife.
 It all happened so fast and I feel so incredibly lucky being married to an amazing human being, a wonderful partner, and my best friend.
 I can’t wait to share our crazy love story someday, it’s quite a story and one that will have you believing in fate.
 Very Serendipity!

 In regards to travel, I finally made it to Tahiti which had been on my bucket list F-O-R-E-V-E-R. Bora Bora is unbelievably beautiful and I’m so grateful to have experienced it with my husband.
 Should you have the opportunity to visit, it is one of those places you should go to with your significant other.
 Bora Bora was a dream come true and I’ll share more about my trip in January.